 Study suggests that Vitamin D deficiency is related to fatigue

 Osteomalacia and relation to other diseases.
 Some scientists think that fatigue is a symptom of vitamin D deficiency.
 Other scientists think that there are many other factors involved.
-An example is the illness osteomalacia, which can be caused by extreme low levels of Vitamin D. One of the common symptoms of osteomalacia is muscle weakness which leads to fatigue.
+An example is the illness osteomalacia, which can be caused by extremely low levels of Vitamin D. One of the common symptoms of osteomalacia is muscle weakness which leads to fatigue.

 Researchers used a test called Multidimensional Fatigue Symptom Inventory – Short Form.
 This test went over 30 statements that included five different sub-scales: general, mental, emotional, physical and vigor.
 There were statements for each sub-scale that were measured with a scale to indicate the severity of the patient’s fatigue.
 The first round of results showed that even though some patients were taking adequate doses of vitamin D, 77.2% of the patients were Vitamin D deficient.